rsjdeleon/gentle-refactor/content/index.md

 tags:
 ---

-Welcome to **Gentle Refactor**, my personal digital garden where I document insights, experiments, and reflections as an **independent software consultant**.
-I’m currently focused on mastering **microservices architecture**, refining backend systems, and evolving my craft through continuous learning.
+**Welcome to Gentle Refactor** — my personal digital garden where ideas grow, skills deepen, and solutions take root.

+I’m **Raymond De Leon**, an independent software consultant with a focus on:

+- **Microservices Architecture** (Spring Boot, Docker, Kubernetes)

+- **Backend Systems Optimization** (Java, Kotlin, SQL)

+- **Scalable API Design & Documentation** (REST, Swagger/OpenAPI)

+This garden is my evolving workspace: a place to document insights, experiments, and lessons learned along the journey.
-This space is a living archive—some notes are polished, others are works in progress.
-Like refactoring code, growth here is iterative and mindful.
+Some entries are well-polished; others are seedlings still taking shape.
+Like refactoring code, growth here is **iterative, deliberate, and mindful**.

-You're most welcome to look around, explore topics, and revisit as this garden grows.  **Make yourself at home.**
+---

+### 🔗 **Explore My Work**
+- 📝 **Topics in This Garden**: Microservices, CI/CD, Cloud Deployments, API Best Practices

+---

+You’re welcome to browse, revisit, and watch this space evolve.
-> Thoughtful change takes time—and that's what this garden is about.
+Thoughtful change takes time — and this garden is a testament to that process.

-— _Raymond De Leon_
+— **Raymond De Leon**
-(_Consultant & Curious Builder_)
+_Consultant & Curious Builder_